Planning a weekend getaway from Portland, Oregon? Here are the best spots to visit.

-During the winter, they have fun snow activities, but it can be hard to access, so be sure to check their site for current conditions.
-During the summer, the park can get quite crowded, so book accommodations early.
+During the winter, they have fun snow activities, but it can be hard to access, so check their site for current conditions.
+The park can get quite crowded in the summer, so book accommodations early.
 Fall is one of the best times to visit since the snow will be gone and the crowds will have tapered out.

 The North Cascades National Park Complex is made up of North Cascades national Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
 If you’re not much of a hiker, there are plenty of beautiful views and short hikes, or you can gear up and leave civilization for the weekend.